IGNF/ign-pdal-tools/README.md

 `readers.las: Global encoding WKT flag not set for point format 6 - 10.` which is due to TerraSolid malformed LAS output for LAS1.4 files with point format 6 to 10.

+## Add points in Las

+[add_points_in_las.py](pdaltools/add_points_in_las.py): add points from some vector files (ex: shp, geojson, ...) inside Las.
+Attributes values are given by default, but could be forced using the 'dimensions' option.

 # Dev / Build

 ## Contribute